 In addition to requiring a High School Diploma or Equivalent and all Post-secondary transcripts, our degree program applicants are required to take the EdReady entrance exam.
-A score of 70 or higher in both the English and Math sections is required for enrollment in all TRCoA associate degree programs.
+A minimum score of 70 in the English section and a minimum score of 46 in the Math section is required for enrollment in all TRCoA associate degree programs.